QingliGuo/IODS-CourseWork/README.md

 -----
 > __IDOS stands for introduction of open data science.
 It's taught by [Kimmo Vehkalahti](https://researchportal.helsinki.fi/fi/persons/kimmo-vehkalahti)__

-This is a [course](https://courses.helsinki.fi/en/hymy005/120776718) I took during earlier my PhD study.
+This is a [course](https://courses.helsinki.fi/en/hymy005/120776718) I took in my early-PhD-study.
 It taught us open data science using R-markdown on data collected from different fields.
 It was a great course to start to be a data scientist.

 # Course material